 Look for:

-• a frame that feels rigid (minimal twisting when lifted at a corner)
+- a frame that feels rigid, with minimal twisting if it’s lifted at one corner

 Upholstery and maintenance realism